madanyc/workfront-learn.en/help/administration-and-setup/email-and-in-app-notifications/admin-create-reminder-notifications.md

 ---
 title: How to Create Reminder Notifications
-description: Learn how to set up object-specific reminder notifications to let [!DNL Adobe Workfront] users know when work is due soon or overdue.
+description: Learn how to set up object-specific reminder notifications to let users know when work is due soon or overdue.
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial